Zakir Husain: Early life and family

-Safia married Dr. Zil-ur-Rahman, a professor of physics at the Aligarh Muslim University while Sayeeda married Khurshed Alam Khan who served as a Union Minister and Governor.
-Their son Salman Khurshid became India's External Affairs Minister in 2012.

 Career

-Sheikh-ul-Jamia, Jamia Milia Islamia (1926-1948)
+Sheikh-ul-Jamia, Jamia Millia Islamia (1926–1948)

 In 1920, Mahatma Gandhi visited the Muhammadan Anglo-Oriental College in Aligarh where he urged non-cooperation with the British Raj.
 In response to Gandhi's appeal, a group of students and faculty joined the Non-Cooperation Movement.
 In October 1920 they established the Independent National University aimed at imparting education free from colonial influence.
 Later renamed the Jamia Millia Islamia, it shifted in 1925 from Aligarh to Delhi.
-Husain was one of the founders of this private university which had Maulana Muhammad Ali as its first “Sheikh-ul-Jamia” (vice-chancellor) and Hakim Ajmal Khan as the first "Amir-i-Jamia” (chancellor).
-Jamia, as the Turkish educationist Halide Edib noted, had two purposes: “First, to train the Muslim youth with definite ideas of their rights and duties as Indian citizens.
+Husain was one of the founders of this private university which had Maulana Muhammad Ali as its first "Sheikh-ul-Jamia" (vice-chancellor) and Hakim Ajmal Khan as the first "Amir-i-Jamia" (chancellor).
+Jamia, as the Turkish educationist Halide Edib noted, had two purposes: "First, to train the Muslim youth with definite ideas of their rights and duties as Indian citizens.
 Second, to coordinate Islamic thought and behaviour with Hindu.
 The general aim is to create a harmonious nationhood without Muslims losing their Islamic identity.
-In its aim, if not always in its procedure, it is nearer to Gandhian Movement than any other Islamic institution I have come across.”
+In its aim, if not always in its procedure, it is nearer to Gandhian Movement than any other Islamic institution I have come across."
 In its early years, Jamia faced shortage of funds and its continued existence was uncertain especially after the Non-Cooperation Movement and the Khilafat Committee closed down.